jangler/faunatone/docs/usage.md

 the beginning of the song.
 There are no "rows" or "patterns", just one continuous sequence of events.
 The song ends when the last event is reached.
-To leave time for instruments to "fade out" as a song ends, place an additional note off some distance after the last functional note off in the song.
+To leave time for instruments to "fade out" as a song ends, place an additional functional event some distance after the last functional note off in the song.
+Events are processed in left-to-right order for each tick.

 Most trackers use a fixed number of rows per beat; Faunatone allows you to freely change how many units the interface divides beats into.
 Events that do